Grace

 The Molinist Approach

 The newer set of doctrines lean more towards the sovereignty of free will and find proponents in Molinism (Catholic, Orthodox) and Arminianism (Protestant).
 These positions of course teach that God’s grace is necessary for salvation, but that He bestows it based on foreseen cooperation.
 When God bestows grace upon someone who is not foreseen to cooperate, they reject the grace and frustrate it, leading to sin.
-Now, I do not mean to say that these ideas are always expressed the same way by each of these groups.
+Now, obviously, different groups express these points differently.
 Most Orthodox probably have never heard of a Molinist, yet their position on grace is, essentially, Molinism (see here).
-Further, Protestant Arminianism is completely incompatible with Catholicism and Orthodoxy – but that is because of its soteriology, not because it teaches libertarian free will and foreseen cooperation.
+Further, Protestant Arminianism is completely incompatible with Catholicism and Orthodoxy – but that is because of other soteriological topics, not because it teaches libertarian free will and foreseen cooperation.

 The Augustinian Approach

-What important insights have these controversies taught us about grace?
+So, what important insights have these controversies taught us about grace?
 They clarify that grace is NOT an external suggestion contingent on man’s self-saving will, but is a divine impetus freely and indispensably given by God for salvation.
 Further, they clarify that grace is NOT impotent.
 God can transform the most hardened sinner into a martyr for the faith in an instant.
 This should give us unalterable confidence in God’s promises and our own ability to achieve sainthood.
-It should also encourage great humility – the worst sinner we know could walk out of their next confession exceeding us in holiness.
-On the other hand, when we do well, we should recall that without the grace of God, we would be worse than the worst sinners.
+It should also encourage great humility – “for it is God who works in you, both to will and to accomplish” (Philippians 2:13).
+The worst sinner you know could, with one confession, outstrip you in holiness, despite your years of labor.
+Further, no matter how holy you are, it is only by grace, without which you are but a repugnant criminal.

 Deifying Grace